MORE ARTICLES YOU'LL LOVE

 14. Thank you everyone for your stories.
 I had a biopsy on nodules on my thyroid and get the results tomorrow.
 I just want to know what to expect and appreciate the candor and courage of the survivors I found here.

-15. blank Krasandra Burdick says
+15. blank Krasandra Burdick says:

 I loved your story!!
 I was diagnosed with thyroid cancer in 1993 at the age of 23.
 Everyday since then has been a struggle.
 I’ve went from synthetic meds to armor thyroid in the last couple years.
 No one can ever understand how much the thyroid controls everything in your body unless your faced with dealing with it.
 My doctor also told me that if I had to choose a cancer that I chose the right one.
 At 23 I really wasn’t thinking I was getting something great.
 I laughed at your mood swing stories and I can completely relate!
 I ripped apart my 5 year old nephews pumpkin while carving them for Halloween because he messed up mine.
 Turning into the Hulk is a perfect description to the ridiculous level of rage that goes through you.
 I also went through the radioactive iodine.
 I had to actually stay at the hospital in a room completely covered in clear wrap from the phone all the way down to the toilet.
 I wasn’t allowed to touch any surface and couldn’t leave until I wasn’t a threat to anyone.
 The nurses left my food at the door and wouldn’t come in to check on me because they were “within child bearing years”!
 Keep in mind I was 23!
 It is very scary when your drinking liquid out of a cement canister while the doctor holding it is wearing something close to a spacesuit with oven mitts.
 Over the last 24 years my levels have changed many times resulting in weight gain, weight loss, mood swings, hair thinning, hair growing, being so cold people think your crazy, and being so tired people think your lying.
 At this point in the thyroid game Im aware of my body enough to know when my level are off and then I demand action.
 If I’ve learned nothing else in this, I’ve learned that we ourselves need to do our own research and govern our own heath and welfare.
 When doctors say your levels are within the normal range question that because thyroid cancer survivors need to be at the higher end of the “normal” range.
 Not ALL doctor know or have studied the many complex aspects of the thyroid.
 At 23 they just gave me a pill and said take this everyday or you will die, at 47 Im not willing to just shut my mouth and take my pill.
 When they ask me if I feel good I’m always at a loss for an answer because I don’t remember what good feels like.
 It is a roller coaster that neither you nor I will ever get off.
 I’ve had my appendix removed, my gallbladder removed, and I’m now dealing with painful joint arthritis all of which are thyroid related issues.
 We ARE cancer survivors and I needed your story to remind me of that.
 I can say that because of this life I have been given I’ve help other people.
 I have diagnosed thyroid problems and even cancer in several people.
 So I continue to tell my moods swing stories and my hospital room wrapped in plastic stories and I laugh with everyone else because in the end i have my husband and my amazing son and daughter to remind me that I’m alive.
 I AM A CANCER SURVIVOR 💜